graphanalytics/SCassist/README.md

 **Documentation:**

-Detailed documentation for each function, including parameters, usage, and expected outputs, is available through the `?` help function in R.
+Detailed documentation for each function, including parameters, usage, and expected outputs, is available through the `?` help function in R. For example, run ?SCassist to known about all the included functions, run ?SCassist_analyze_quality to learn about the syntax, parameters, expected inputs, defaults and outputs about the function that analyzes the quality of your single cell data and recommends filtering options.

 **Tutorials:**